redox-os/book/src/why-a-new-os.md

   Since most of the system components are in userspace they can be restarted/updated on-the-fly, reducing the downtime of servers a lot.

+- More stable and secure

+The system is more stable and secure because the kernel is much more simple (contain a very small amount of code), reducing the severity and impact of bugs.

 - Easy to develop and debug

   Most of the system components run in userspace, simplifying the testing and debugging.